 Yahoo: 54% | ESPN: 34%

-Devonta Freeman isn't eligible to come back for the Giants until Week 13 at the earliest, and Gallman has been the clear leader in snaps among the Giants running backs over the past few weeks.
-He has a 59% share compared to Alfred Morris' 21% and Dion Lewis' 20% shares.
-Gallman also led the team with four red-zone looks, converting two of them into touchdowns against the Eagles.
-The schedule isn't great going forward, but there's at least one more good matchup ahead, as a matchup with the Bengals allowed Washington running back Antonio Gibson to have a productive day on the ground Sunday.
+Devonta Freeman isn't eligible to come back for the Giants until Week 13 at the earliest, and Gallman has been the clear leader in snaps among the Giants running backs over the past few weeks, with a 59 percent share compared to Alfred Morris' 21 percent and Dion Lewis' 20 percent shares.
+He also led the team with four red zone looks, converting two of them into touchdowns against the Eagles.
+The schedule isn't great going forward, but there is at least one more good matchup ahead, as a matchup with the Bengals allowed Antonio Gibson to have a productive day on the ground in Week 11.

 James White, New England Patriots